Center for OLDest Ice Exploration (COLDEX)

 Collaborative Research: EAGER: Dating Glacier Retreat and Readvance near Mount Waesche, West Antarctica

+This project aims to obtain glaciological and geological data on the past extent of the West Antarctic Ice Sheet.
+A key location for determining this ice extent is Mount Waesche, a volcano that rises above the ice surface near the dome of the ice sheet.
 Previous field expeditions to the Mt.
 Waesche volcano in Marie Byrd Land, Antarctica, used ground-penetrating radar to map the area's sub-ice topography and internal glacial layering.
 These radar profiles revealed discontinuities within the ice that represent lower ice levels that may have occurred in the past.
-This project aims to enhance the team’s rock core drilling program at Mount Waesche (see Constraining West Antarctic Ice Sheet Elevation during the last Interglacial) by dating the discontinuities in the ice.
-Using the Badger-Eclipse Drill, the team will collect ice cores from above and below the discontinuities to constrain the ages of the discontinuities.
+This project aims to enhance the team’s rock core drilling program at Mount Waesche by dating the discontinuities in the ice.
+Using the Eclipse Drill, the team will collect ice cores from above and below the discontinuities to constrain the ages of the discontinuities.
 Isotopic and tephra analysis will be used to provide age constraints on the ice cores.
 These data will be correlated with other, well-dated West Antarctic ice cores to obtain a local chronology and date the discontinuities.
-This exploratory work aims to provide data that complement the results from subglacial rock cores to better constrain surface-elevation change, including both retreat and readvance, since the last interglacial.
+This exploratory work aims to provide data that complement the results from subglacial rock cores to constrain surface-elevation change better, including both retreat and readvance, since the last interglacial.

 - Point of Contact: